SteenOmicsLab/MGHPCC/README.md

 2. Copy msfragger from network to node.
 3. Copy .d files to node **
 4. Make sub-directories and set up the philosopher workspace for each .d file in the outputfiles directory
-5. Run the MSfragger java process
+5. Run the MSfragger java process to create .pepXML files
 6. Copy the .pepXML files from the timstoffiles directory to the outputfiles directory
-7. Run the PeptideProphet java process
+7. Run PeptideProphet to create .pep.xml files
 8. Check if equal number of .pep.xml and samples are found and if yes, copy outputfiles from Node to network storage.
-9. Remove directories from the Node. kk
+9. Clean up the Node.

 *We noticed that if only a few bruker files are processed it might alter the fragment index width between batches.
 In our experience, batches of at least 20 will always lead to fragment indices of XX and XX, respectivly.